-FIA_USB.NIAP-0352-1: Expanded user-subject binding
+FIA\USB.1: User-subject binding

-- FIA_USB.NIAP-0352-1.1: Refinement: The TSF shall associate all user security attributes with subjects acting on the behalf of that user. - FIA_USB.NIAP-0352-1.2: The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: [assignment: initial association rules]. - FIA_USB.NIAP-0352-1.3: The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of users: [assignment: changing of attributes rules].
+- FIA\USB.1.1: The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: [all user security attributes]. - FIA\USB.1.2: The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: [assignment: rules for the initial association of attributes]. - FIA\USB.1.3: The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of users: [assignment: rules for the changing of attributes].